Informfully/Challenges/newsimages25/images/README.md

 * VisionX_GEN_SD (2-24)
 * Organizers_RET_BASELINE (2-22)

+-->

 ## Overall Results

-Run ID refers to the ID shown above.
-The codebase for each team is available in the "workflows" repository.
 The scores below are the average ratings for each image in a run submission (on a 5-point Likert scale).
 The "evaluation" folder contains scores for every single image.
+The codebase for each team is available in the "workflows" repository.
 Entries are sorted by score (starting with the highest at the top).

 ### Scores Subtask 1